thomaspeklak/node-wiki/README.md

 - make your changes
 - either wait 2 seconds or click anywhere outside the editable area and the page is saved

+###Delete a page

+Deleting a page does not really delete a page but marks it as deleted.
+To restore a deleted page select _restore_ from the tasks menu.
+After 30 days deleted pages are wiped from the system and can not be restored again.
+This period is configurable, see the [configuration section](#configuration)

 ###Upload Attachments

 drag files from your computer to the drop zone marked with _drop files here_